 A small village a half days walk from the sea, was know in the region for it’s arrogance.
 The clan who settled the village were from the lineage of the most beloved king in their country’s history.
-Youngest son of Jesse, King David, was from Bethlehem, a short walk down from Jerusalem.
-David’s reign was followed by his son Solomon, then after many years of ungodly kings, the kingdom split.
-More ungodly kings followed, then the land was conquered and the people were taken into captivity.
-As the remnant returned, some of Jesse’s family settled a village in the north, Natser, meaning a new sprout or shoot.
-The village was sometimes referred to as Netser which meant to watch or guard a secret.
+Youngest son of Jesse, David, was from Bethlehem, a short walk down the hill from Jerusalem.
+David’s was followed by his son Solomon, afterwards the kingdom split.
+Ungodly kings followed, then the land was conquered by the Assyrians and Babylonians and the people were taken into captivity and spread across many nations.
+As the remnant returned to the land of Promise, some of Jesse’s family settled a village in the northern region, Natser, which meant a new sprout or shoot.
+The village was sometimes referred to as Netser which means to watch or guard a secret.

 A shoot will come up from the stump of Jesse; from his roots a Branch (natser) will bear fruit.
 The Spirit of the LORD will rest on him— the Spirit of wisdom and of understanding, the Spirit of counsel and of might, the Spirit of the knowledge and fear of the LORD—and he will delight in the fear of the LORD.
 He will not judge by what he sees with his eyes, or decide by what he hears with his ears; but with righteousness he will judge the needy, with justice he will give decisions for the poor of the earth.
 He will strike the earth with the rod of his mouth; with the breath of his lips he will slay the wicked.
 Righteousness will be his belt and faithfulness the sash around his waist.
 Isaiah 11:1-5 NIV